johnsonam12/bunsen-burnt-out/README.md

 # bunsen-burnt-out
-This repository is for Computing II.
+This repository was created for use in Computing II.